python-trio/trio/docs/source/reference-testing.rst

 low-ish level classes :class:`MemorySendStream` and :class:`MemoryReceiveStream`.
-These are implementations of (you guessed it) :class:`trio.abc.SendStream` and :class:`trio.abc.RecvStream` that on their own, aren't attached to anything – "sending" and "receiving" just put data into and get data out of a private internal buffer that each object owns.
+These are implementations of (you guessed it) :class:`trio.abc.SendStream` and :class:`trio.abc.ReceiveStream` that on their own, aren't attached to anything – "sending" and "receiving" just put data into and get data out of a private internal buffer that each object owns.
 They also have some interesting hooks you can set, that let you customize the